T: 01666 823165

-Katie graduated from Bristol in 2009 and, after working in Kent for two and a half years, she started at the GVG in May 2012.
-Katie splits her time between the hospital in Malmesbury and the branch clinics in Tetbury and Nailsworth.
-As a vet she is really interested in all aspects of internal medicine.
-Out of work she loves the countryside, exploring the world and sports.
+Having graduated from Bristol in 2009 and, after working in Kent for two and a half years, I started at the GVG in May 2012.
+My time is split between the hospital in Malmesbury and the branch clinics in Tetbury and Nailsworth.
+As a vet I'm really interested in all aspects of internal medicine.
+Out of work I love the countryside, exploring the world and sports.

-Max qualified from Nottingham University in 2013 and joined The George Veterinary Hospital soon after.
-He is interested in all aspects of small animal practice, but with a particular bias for surgery.
-Max became a Clinical Director at the Hospital in 2018.
-Your can book appointments with Max in Nailsworth, Tetbury and at our Malmesbury veterinary hospital.
+I qualified from Nottingham University in 2013 and joined The George Veterinary Hospital soon after.
+MY interest is in all aspects of small animal practice, but with a particular bias for surgery.
+I've been a Clinical Director at the Hospital since 2018.
+You can book appointments with me at Nailsworth, Tetbury and at our Malmesbury veterinary hospital.

-Outside of work he is a keen sportsman - particularly skiing, kayaking and rugby; although now more regularly a spectator from the side lines!
-Max was a key team member at the Woolsack Championships in 2016, 2017 and 2018.
+Outside of work I'm a keen sportsman - particularly skiing, kayaking and rugby; although now I'm more regularly a spectator from the side lines!
+I've represented the George at the Woolsack Championships in 2016, 2017, 2018 and in 2019.

 Dr Emma Pemberthy